What is this service?

-This service is available anytime online or at the Clerk-Recorder office in San Luis Obispo during regular business hours except during County-observed holidays.
+This form is available anytime online or at the Administrative Office in San Luis Obispo during regular business hours except during County-observed holidays.

 Based on the type of appeal you are filing, applications may only be accepted during a specific time period.
 Please refer to Step 2 of the process for deadlines.

 Click on location name to show hours of operation, directions and phone information

 1055 Monterey Street D430 San Luis Obispo, CA 93408

 Stay informed by signing up to receive news, announcements and updates on a variety of topics from your County government.
 Click the button below and provide us with your email address to subscribe.
 You may unsubscribe at any time.